vrianta/agai/model/readme.md

 # ModelsHandler: Go ORM-like Query Builder

 ModelsHandler is a human-friendly, chainable query builder for working with database tables using Go structs.
-It allows you to easily create models, build queries, and interact with your database in a readable, maintainable way—similar to popular Object-Relational Mappers (ORMs).
+It allows you to easily create model, build queries, and interact with your database in a readable, maintainable way—similar to popular Object-Relational Mappers (ORMs).

 # Table of Contents
 - [ModelsHandler: Go ORM-like Query Builder](#modelshandler-go-orm-like-query-builder)